bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/lesson1.md

 - **Reading**: ["Luis de Lión: A Brave Teacher and Writer"](resources/luis_de_lion.md) (print or read from a device).
 - **Poem**: ["Acerca de la ternura"](resources/luis_de_lion_poem.md) by Luis de Lión.
 - **Timeline**: Reusable timeline from previous lessons to add Luis de Lión's birth (1939), disappearance (1984), and confirmation of his fate (1999).
-- **Map**: Map of Guatemala to locate San Juan del Obispo, where Luis de Lión was born.
 - **Notebook/Paper**: For student to take notes or draw scenes from Luis de Lión's life.
 - **Lined Paper**: For poem copywork.
 - **Pencils/Colored Pencils**: For writing and drawing activities.